Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ### 2.5 Traffic separation and routing

-In CSM 1.2, there is Layer 3 separation internal to the system but co-mingled Layer 2 between the CHN IPv4 addressing and the internal HSN private IPv4 addresses.
+As of CSM 1.2, there is Layer 3 separation internal to the system but co-mingled Layer 2 between the CHN IPv4 addressing and the internal HSN private IPv4 addresses.
-Isolation will be within the Slingshot network as well as separated at the edge router.
+Isolation is within the Slingshot network as well as separated at the edge router.

 #### 2.5.1 Touchpoints: effects and changes

-- Edge router provides all **routing and access controls** in CSM 1.2 (via a virtual routing instance, if Arista switch pair is used).
+- Edge router provides all **routing and access controls** as of CSM 1.2 (via a virtual routing instance, if Arista switch pair is used).
 - Internal to the system, CHN traffic will exist in the same Layer 2 domain with internal HSN traffic until the Slingshot network supports VLAN separation.
 - Compute Node (CN) and Application Node (UAN, in this case) configuration or IPv4 addressing and routing is via CFS.
   - When multiple HSN interfaces exist, the CHN will be configured on the HSN0 NIC.